gSchool/morning_probs/challenges/questions.md

 ##### !question
-Calculate the average cost per rider for all trips WHERE there was more than 1 rider.
+Calculate the average cost per rider for all trips where there was more than 1 rider.
 Round the answer to 2 decimal places (the answer is one average for all riders on these trips)
 ##### !end-question

 ##### !placeholder